Kristina Fetters: Prison

 Fetters served her sentence at the Iowa Correctional Institution for Women in Mitchellville, Iowa.
 She filed appeals of her conviction, but they were denied.
 In 2008, Fetters' attorneys filed a petition challenging her life sentence, arguing cruel and unusual punishment that was in violation of the Constitution and Iowa state law.
 In 2010, the case Graham v.
 Florida noted that key differences between children and adults must be considered in sentencing, citing brain research studies have shown that teenagers' brains continue to develop into their early twenties.
+In Fetters' case, she had been abandoned by her father, causing psychological trauma.
+Klehm herself was a disciplinarian towards Fetters, and apologized in a letter.
+Most significantly, Fetters was abducted by a 23-year-old when she was 14, and subsequently beaten, raped repeatedly, and abused.
 Two years later, the case Miller v.
 Alabama banned mandatory life sentences without parole for juveniles.
 In 2013, as Fetters was preparing for a new sentencing hearing, she became gravely ill and was diagnosed with inoperable breast cancer.

 Later life and death

 In November 2013, Kristina Fetters was re-sentenced by a Polk County judge to life in prison with the possibility of parole.
 The judge also recommended that Fetters be immediately paroled due to her illness.
 In December 2013, the Iowa Parole Board voted to release Fetters on hospice-only parole.
 She became the first juvenile who was convicted of murder and sentenced to life in prison who was released.
 After seven months in hospice care, Fetters succumbed to her cancer on July 27, 2014; she died at age 34.